 Camtasia Studio is screen recording and video editing software that captures what you see and do on your screen along with your voice.
 It can be used to create videos for training, demonstration, tutorials, and many other uses.
 Please contact the IT Service Desk at 704-687-5500 to request the Camtasia software.

 Canvas is the new Learning Management System for UNC Charlotte.
 The Center for Teaching and Learning will conduct workshops and provide additional support to aid faculty members in the use of Canvas.
-See our Calendar of Events for upcoming Rebuilding My Moodle in Canvas, Starting with a Fresh Canvas, and other Canvas Workshops.
+See our Calendar of Events for upcoming Starting with a Fresh Canvas and other Canvas Workshops.

 The word Mahara is a Maori word meaning "to think."
 Mahara is an e-portfolio system developed in New Zealand that allows professors and students to store, organize, and display a variety of data.
 Artifacts can include word documents, pictures, videos, journals, forum posts, assignments, resumes, contact information, and more.
-Mahara accounts are accessible through your Moodle2 home page.
-Just log in to Moodle2 and find the link on the left hand side of the page in the Network Servers block next to the green hei-tiki icon.
-It says, Mahara @ UNC Charlotte.
+Mahara accounts are accessible through Canvas courses with Mahara enabled.
+Once enabled, students can login to Mahara through Canvas via the link on the left hand side of the page.

-Respondus is a Windows application (no Macintosh compatible version is available) that enhances the functionality and usability of Moodle's Quiz Activity and it can also be used to develop tests for traditional classes.
+Respondus is a Windows application (no Macintosh compatible version is available) that enhances the functionality and usability of Canvas' Quiz Activity and it can also be used to develop tests for traditional classes.

 SurveyShare is a web-based tool designed for: